Dre Campbell Farm

 1. Soap and Water

-An inexpensive remedy to stop little green caterpillars from eating your plants is soap and water.
+A soap-and-water mixture is an inexpensive remedy to stop little green caterpillars from eating your plants.

 Does soapy water kill caterpillars?
 No, it doesn’t.
-The mixture won’t harm them or your plants, but it will create a slippery surface that discourages or stops the caterpillars from walking on or eating your plants.
+The mixture won’t harm them or your plants.
+However, it will make a slippery surface that stops the caterpillars from walking on or eating your plants.

-Bacillus thuringiensis (Bt) is highly effective against certain insect pests, such as hairy caterpillars (higad) and mosquito larvae [1].
+Bacillus thuringiensis (Bt) is very effective against some pests, like hairy caterpillars (higad) and mosquito larvae [1].
 It causes the pests to stop eating and later die.

-Though Bt insecticide is toxic to these critters, it is non-toxic to humans, animals, and most beneficial garden insects, such as ladybugs.
+This insecticide is toxic to these critters.
+However, it is safe for humans, animals, and many beneficial garden insects (like ladybugs).

-It is also safe to use in your organic garden, though all produce should be washed thoroughly before consumption.
-When buying the product, look for an organic brand or one with the OMRI (Organic Materials Research Institute) stamp.
+It is safe for your organic garden, but wash all produce before eating.
+Also, when buying, look for an organic brand or one with the OMRI stamp.

 3. Neem Oil

-Neem oil is a great natural pesticide that many organic farmers use for controlling caterpillars in the garden.
-Additionally, it will help keep tomato worms, cabbage worms, and other plant-eating pests under control.
+Neem oil is a great natural pesticide.
+Many organic farmers use it to control caterpillars in the garden.

-Dilute 2 ounces of neem oil in one gallon of water.
-Next, shake well and apply to the affected plants.
-It will kill leaf-eating caterpillars within hours.
+Dilute two ounces of neem oil in one gallon of water and shake well.
+Next, apply it to the affected plants.

 4. Pepper and Garlic Mixture

-This potent mixture is a home remedy that will kill caterpillars.
+This potent mixture is a home remedy for killing caterpillars.
 It also works well as a natural repellent for aphids and cabbage moths.

-Combine 1 tablespoon of dried red pepper flakes, 1 whole bulb of minced garlic, 1 teaspoon of liquid soap, and a full gallon of water.
+Combine one tablespoon of dried red pepper flakes, one bulb of minced garlic, one teaspoon of liquid soap, and a gallon of water.

 Blend, and then let the mixture stand for at least 24 hours.
-Spray wherever needed to keep these hungry eaters and their friends off of your plants.
+Spray wherever needed to keep these hungry eaters and other pests off your plants.

 5. Chili Spray

-This is another effective DIY remedy for getting rid of caterpillars outside.
-Read: 13 Homemade Caterpillar Repellent Sprays.
+This spray is another effective DIY remedy for getting rid of caterpillars outside.
+Read: 15 Homemade Caterpillar Repellent Sprays.

 Combine 3 ½ ounces of ground chili pepper with ½ gallon of boiling water.
 Let it boil for five minutes, then remove it from the heat.
 Next, add ½ gallon of cold water and 2-3 drops of liquid soap.